KenKundert/why-invest-in-bitcoin/README.rst

 Federal Reserve have trained people to believe that inflation is measured with the CPI.
 As such, most people are simply unaware that each good has its own rate of inflation and most are not included in the CPI.
-Most important of those is the inflation in assets which has averaged 5% per year for 50 years.
+Most important of those is the inflation in assets which has averaged 5% per year for 50 years and now appears to have grown to around 8%.
 This explains why more and more people find that long-term financial security slipping farther and farther away.
 Those people will look for investments to help them keep up.
 Those that move to bitcoin will do well, those that do not will not do as well.
 That will not go unnoticed.
-People many not understand why bitcoin keeps going up, but they recognize that it does and decide they should own some.
+People may not understand why bitcoin keeps going up, but they recognize that it does and decide they should own some.
 Adoption by those people drives up the price, which causes others to move to bitcoin.

 As people slowly recognize that bitcoin is a good investment and acquire some the price goes up and so they acquire more.
 Those holdings increase in value